DIRECTORY - Updated December 29, 2017

 DALE TEWES: (Weaverville) - Electric & acoustic guitar.
 Basic guitar & keyboard instruction for children.

-RETTA SAUER TREANOR: (Hayfork) - Singer.
-Performs occasionally with Hippie Chuck & the Rusty Pipes.
+RETTA SAUER TREANOR: (Hayfork) - Vocals.
+Previously performed occasionally with The Rusty Pipes.
 Owner of Big Valley Properties Real Estate.

-UPDATED!
-JOHN WHALEY: (Weaverville) - Guitar, piano, marimbas, vibraphone. drums, and more.
+JOHN WHALEY: (Weaverville) - Guitar, piano, marimbas, vibraphone, percussion, and more.
 Performs with Sabor, a Latin Jazz group.

 DAVE & BECKY WILLIAMS / DAVE'S DRUMS: (Weaverville) - Hand drums.
 Drum maker.